rytis-paskauskas/TCPCam/README.md

 The server accepts multiple client connections and serves each in turn in LIFO order.
 ### Server request protocol
-A server request shall consist of PIN followed by COMMAND sent separately in this order.
+A server request shall consist of PIN followed by CMD, sent separately in this order.
 These two commands are required to initiate the connection.
 Neither command will be confirmed by server.
 If the initiation request is successful, a stream will start arriving on the same port.

 Description of initiation commands:
 1. PIN code as specified in the "TCP server settings > TCP pin/password" menu